Maximizing the Benefits of Forest Bathing - Science-Backed Natural Healing

 Urban Forest Bathing

 When real forests aren't accessible, nature's benefits can still be obtained.
-Walking under urban street trees, spending time in rooftop gardens, keeping indoor plants: these constitute "urban forest bathing."
+Walking under urban street trees provides meaningful phytoncide exposure.
+Spending time in rooftop gardens, keeping indoor plants: these constitute "urban forest bathing."

-NASA research showed indoor plants absorb airborne toxins and improve air quality.
-Roger Ulrich's famous 1984 study found that hospital patients with window views of greenery recovered faster than those without.
+NASA research showed indoor plants absorb airborne toxins like formaldehyde and benzene, improving air quality.
+Roger Ulrich's 1984 study found that hospital patients with window views of greenery recovered faster than those without.
 Contact with nature, even indirect, produces measurable physical and psychological benefits.